 Features an Auto Reversing Smart Blade that makes it easier to process soft and hard foods.
-Comes with dishwasher-safe parts for convenient cleaning, as well as simple-to-use touchpad controls.
+Comes with dishwasher-safe parts for convenient cleaning as well as simple-to-use touchpad controls.

 A nice-looking kitchen machine that's just a step down from Cuisinart's top model.
 Has a 13-cup capacity with bonus 4.5-cup bowl.
-Easy to use and not too difficult to disassemble and clean.
+Easy to use, and not too difficult to disassemble and clean.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

+Look at a food processor’s size and capacity to decide if it would serve you well.
 Cuisinart offers food processors in a variety of sizes, with bowls that range in capacity from 3 to 14 cups.
-It’s important to choose a size that’s large enough to allow you to work quickly and efficiently yet can fit easily on your countertop.
+It’s important to choose a size large enough to allow you to work quickly and efficiently while still fitting comfortably on your countertop.

 Cuisinart food processors are available with several different control styles.